Alastair Salvesen: Career

-Salvesen was chairman of the early-stage technology and science investor group Archangels from 2009 until he stepped down in March 2019.
+Salvesen was a board member of the early-stage technology and science investor group Archangels from 2009 until he stepped down in March 2019.

 Philanthropy

-He donated £5 million to found The Salvesen Mindroom Centre at the University of Edinburgh.
+Salvesen donated £5 million to found The Salvesen Mindroom Centre at the University of Edinburgh.
 The Centre supports children and adults with learning difficulties.

 Honours

-He was appointed a CBE in 2011 for services to the arts and charity in Scotland.
+Salvesen was appointed a CBE in the 2010 New Year Honours for services to the arts and charity in Scotland.

-Personal life
+Personal life and death

-He is married to Elizabeth, and they have a daughter Venetia and a son George.
+Salvesen was married to Elizabeth, and they had a daughter Venetia and a son George.

 In 1992, they bought the Whitburgh estate near Pathhead, Midlothian.

+Alastair Salvesen died suddenly in Edinburgh, on 9 December 2024, at the age of 83.